Terms: Fall, Spring, Summer

 Length: 2-3 years / 60-66 units

 Tuition: $1,425 per unit

-The Master of Arts in Clinical Psychology with Latinx Communities degree program will prepare students to serve Latinx individuals, couples, families, and communities as licensed marriage and family therapists (LMFT) or licensed professional clinical counselors (LPCC) in California.
+The Master of Arts in Clinical Psychology: Evening Format program will prepare students to serve individuals, couples, families, and groups as licensed marriage and family therapists (LMFT) or licensed professional clinical counselors (LPCC) in California.

-Top Program in the USConsistently listed as a top choice for graduate programs in Clinical Psychology by the National Center for Education Statistics.
+Top Program in the USConsistently listed as a top choice for graduate clinical psychology programs by the National Center for Education Statistics.

-Campus LocationsThe Clinical Psychology (Latinas/os) program is offered at three different campus locations in West LA, Irvine, and Calabasas.
+Campus LocationsThe Clinical Psychology (Evening) program is offered at three different campus locations in West LA, Irvine, and Calabasas.

 Meets LMFT and LPCC RequirementsUpon graduation, students will have met all educational requirements to sit for the LMFT or LPCC licensure exams in the state of California.

 No GRE or Standardized Tests RequiredWe offer an equitable admission process that considers your ability and commitment to succeed rather than test scores.

 130+ Clinical Practicum SitesWith over 130+ high-quality site partners, CLP students experience hands-on clinical practice as a signature component of a comprehensive approach to preparing licensed marriage and family therapists (LMFT) or licensed professional clinical counselors (LPCC).